 Is an employee entitled to their normal full pay during the notice period if they are made redundant while on furlough?

 Where an employee who is on reduced pay during furlough is given notice of redundancy, the question arises as to whether they should be paid their normal full pay or their furlough pay during the notice period.
-There are a number of factors that make this a complex question.
+The HM Revenue and Customs guidance on the Coronavirus Job Retention Scheme states that statutory notice pay should be based on the employee's normal wage rather than the reduced furlough wage.
+This is the safest option for an employer to take.
+However, there are a number of factors that make this a complex question.

 One relevant factor is whether the employee is "ready and willing to work" during the notice period (ss.87 to 89 of the Employment Rights Act 1996).
 If they are, they are entitled to be paid their normal pay for their normal working hours during the notice period.
 However, this right does not apply if the employee's contractual notice exceeds their statutory notice entitlement by one week or more.
 Where the right does apply, the question of whether or not an employee on furlough is "ready and willing to work" is likely to depend on their individual circumstances.
 Ultimately, this may be something to be decided by an employment tribunal.